gramineproject/graphene/Documentation/building.rst

       cd Pal/src/host/Linux-SGX/sgx-driver
       make
       # The console will be prompted to ask for the path of Intel SGX driver code
-      sudo ./load.sh
       sudo sysctl vm.mmap_min_addr = 0

-   We note that this last command is a |~| tempoarary work-around for some issues with the Intel SGX driver.
+   We note that this last command is a |~| temporary work-around for some issues with the Intel SGX driver.
 This is an inadvisable configuration for production systems.
 We hope to remove this step in a |~| future version of Graphene, once the SGX driver is upstreamed to Linux.